IAmSeg/react-til/README.md

 Set the `repoPath` variable in `utilities/file-utilities.js` to your directory or git repo.

+Your files names should be dasherized, like `this-is-my-file.md`.

 ### Server Side Rendering

 All the pages are rendered server-side using isomorphic React.
 React could also be used on the client-side to make interactive components but this has not been done currently, although Webpack is setup and able to handle es6/react/jsx files, as well as importing HTML and PostCSS files.
 Client-side files goes in the `client` folder.